mrakgr/The-Spiral-Language/readme.md

 `sum` sums up all the values of a vector into a scalar, and replicate unfolds the scalar into a vector each holding the same values.

-Futhermore, for numerical stability the following trick is often employed in softmax.
+Furthermore, for numerical stability the following trick is often employed in softmax.

 ```
 inl softmax x =